Hola! Bonjour! 你好

 Trinity Approved Programs

-For these programs, students may apply 100% of the Trinity institutional financial aid for which they are eligible.
+For Semester in Spain, students may apply 100% of the Trinity institutional financial aid for which they are eligible.
+All other Trinity approved programs are not supported with Trinity financial aid and the student will be response for the full and exact cost of the program.

 Non-Supported Programs